vorrawut/KafkaStarter/class/modules/lesson_3/workshop_3.md

+# Workshop

-# Lesson 3 Workshop: Hello Kafka - Your First Producer & Consumer
+## Hello Kafka - Your First Producer & Consumer

 ## 🎯 What We Want to Build